Paula-GS/About-myself/README.md

 ### **Sales and Foreign Customer Service**

 Customer service towards foreign customers, English and Portuguese speakers mainly for the whole department store.
 One of my skills was helping customers who demanded a fast solution to their situation.
-Furthermore I was trusted with managing the inventory of the Female Contemporary Clothes department external brands.
+Furthermore, I was trusted with managing the inventory of the Female Contemporary Clothes department external brands.